PilotBenchAnonymous/PilotBench/README.md

 ### Real API Integration
 We expand the benchmark by incorporating real-world APIs alongside the existing simulated tools:

-- **Real API Tasks**: Tasks that interact with actual public APIs to test agents' capabilities in real-world scenarios
+- **Real API Tasks**: Tasks that interact with actual public APIs to test agents' capabilities in real-world scenarios.
+The tasks are given in `task_library_realAPI.json`
-- **Real API Tools**: Integrated a curated selection of public APIs from the [public-apis repository](https://github.com/public-apis/public-apis)
+- **Real API Tools**: Integrated a curated selection of public APIs from the [public-apis repository](https://github.com/public-apis/public-apis).
+The tools are given in `tool_registry_realAPI.json`.

 The real APIs were carefully selected to provide diverse functionality while maintaining reliability and accessibility for benchmark evaluation.